175th Infantry Regiment (United States): Global war on terror

 The battalion also supported combat, logistics and counter improvised explosive device (IED) operations conducted with both US and Iraqi Army forces throughout MND-N. The battalion suffered only 8 wounded while serving 250 days of continuous operations.
-Collectively, the battalion conducted 310 convoy logistics patrols, 81 route clearance operations and 280 reaction force operations.
+Collectively, the battalion conducted 310 combat logistics patrols, 81 route clearance operations and 280 reaction force operations.
 The battalion redeployed to Fort Dix in mid-April 2008.

 Present day

 Since 1 Sep.
 2010, 1-175 Infantry has been assigned for its federal mission to the 2nd Brigade Combat Team, 28th Infantry Division but is overseen by the 58th Troop Command when not in federal service.

 The 1st Battalion is organized as an IBCT light infantry battalion under the brigade unit of action table of organization and equipment.